Single riders used to cut the line at theme parks. But the travel hack can’t survive social distancing.

-One epic February day in 2018, Louis Davidson went to Disney’s Animal Kingdom as soon as it opened and hopped onto the Expedition Everest.
-Then — thanks in large part to a theme park hack called the single-rider line — the Cleveland, Tenn., computer programmer did it again, 57 more times, until the park closed.
+One epic February day in 2018, Louis Davidson went to Disney’s Animal Kingdom as soon as it opened and hopped onto Expedition Everest.
+Then — thanks in large part to a theme park hack called the single-rider line — the Cleveland, Tenn., computer programmer rode the roller coaster again, 57 more times, until the park closed.

 “I just started riding and kept riding the entire day,” said Davidson, 52, who runs the Disney Pic a Day Twitter account and blog.
 “Stopped for lunch.”